Fair Transit Stop Placement: A Clustering Perspective and Beyond: Transit Stop Placement Meets Clustering

 In fact, as we will now show, it turns out that $(2,1+\sqrt{2})$-core is the best achievable approximation factor for \GCT and thus the analysis provided by \Cref{thm:clustering_meta} is tight.
 We defer instances proving tightness of approximation to Appendix~\ref{app:gc_trsp_core_approx}. \begin{restatable}{proposition}{propGcCoreApprox} \GCT algorithm (\Cref{alg::greedy_capture_for_bus_stop_selection}) satisfies $(2,1+\sqrt{2})$-core.
 However, for any $\delta,\varepsilon>0$, there exists an instance for which \GCT violates $(2-\delta,1+\sqrt{2}-\varepsilon)$-core. \end{restatable}

 One of the apparent drawbacks of the core approximation obtained by Greedy Capture is that it strengthens the coalition size requirement by a factor $2$.
 This effectively halves each group's representative decision power when considering deviations.
 It turns out that the coalition size requirement \emph{must} be strengthened to some extent in order for \GCT to give any bounded guarantee with respect to core.
 In particular, it holds that \GCT does not satisfy $(1,\rho)$-core for any $\rho\geq 1$.\footnote{Consider an example with two agents and $k=3$ on the unit interval.
-Suppose $\mathcal{C}=\{0, 1/4, 1/2, 3/4, 1\}$ and the voters have endpoints $(0,1/2)$ and $(0,1)$. \GCT selects $\{0,3/4\}$, causing each agent to incur a cost of $1/4$.
-Note that the solution $\{0,1/2,1\}$ is feasible and gives each agent a cost of $0$.} As a natural next step, we investigate \GCT with respect to JR, a property which maintains the proportional coalition size requirement but restricts considered deviations to those consisting of pairs of stops.
-The following result shows that \GCT achieves a $(2+\sqrt{5})$-approximation to JR, and this bound is tight. \begin{restatable}{theorem}{thmGcJrApprox} \GCT satisfies $(2+\sqrt{5})$-JR. However, for any $\varepsilon > 0$, there exists an instance for which \GCT violates $(2+\sqrt{5}-\varepsilon)$-JR. \end{restatable} \begin{proof} Given any TrSP instance $\mathcal{I}$, let $Y \subseteq \mathcal{C}$ be the solution of \GCT under $\mathcal{I}$.
-Assume, for the sake of a contradiction, that $Y$ fails to satisfy $(2+\sqrt{5})$-JR. That is, there exists a group of agents $S\subseteq N$ with $|S|\geq \ceil{\frac{2n}{k}}$ and a pair of transit stops $T =\{\tau_1, \tau_2\} \subseteq \mathcal{C}$ such that $(2+\sqrt{5})\cdot c_j(T) < c_j(Y)$ for every agent $j \in S$.
+Suppose $\mathcal{C}=\{0, \frac{1}{4}, \frac{1}{2}, \frac{3}{4}, 1\}$ and the voters have endpoints $(0,\frac{1}{2})$ and $(0,1)$. \GCT selects $\{0,\frac{3}{4}\}$, causing each agent to incur a cost of $\frac{1}{4}$.
+Note that the solution $\{0,\frac{1}{2},1\}$ is feasible and gives each agent a cost of 0.} As a natural next step, we investigate \GCT with respect to JR, a property which maintains the proportional coalition size requirement but restricts considered deviations to those consisting of pairs of stops.
+The following result shows that \GCT achieves a $(2+\sqrt{5})$-approximation to JR, and this bound is tight. \begin{restatable}{theorem}{thmGcJrApprox} \GCT satisfies $(2+\sqrt{5})$-JR. However, for any $\varepsilon > 0$, there exists an instance for which \GCT violates $(2+\sqrt{5}-\varepsilon)$-JR. \end{restatable}